 Transforming traditional industries with Computer Vision

-Servicing governments - “Smart City AIoT”
+Servicing governments - “Smart city AIoT”

-National security industry: The Chinese government has plans to build a closed-circuit television (CCTV) surveillance network for national security purpose, with 170 million security cameras in use and 400 million underway.
-While the controversy on potential privacy invasion is not the scope of this report, we believe the government decisions make China the largest market in video surveillance.
-Compared to the US market at USD 2.9 billion growing at 0.7% per year, the market size in China reached USD 6.4 billion in 2016 with an annual growth rate of 12.4%, per IHS Markit.Since traditional surveillance producers still take over 90% market share, we evaluate the growth opportunity to be unlimited for Megvii.
+Public security industry: The Chinese government has plans to build a closed-circuit television (CCTV) surveillance network for public security purpose, with 170 million security cameras in use and another 400 million being installed.
+While the controversy on potential privacy invasion is not within the purview of this report, we believe the government decisions make China the largest market in video surveillance.The US market, worth an estimated USD 2.9 billion and growing at 0.7% a year, pales in comparison to the market size in China, which reached USD 6.4 billion in 2016 with an annual growth rate of 12.4%, as reported by HIS Markit.Since traditional surveillance producers still take over 90% of the market share, we anticipate boundless growth opportunity for Megvii.

-Servicing businesses - “Supply Chain AIoT”
+Servicing businesses - “Supply chain AIoT”

 Servicing consumers - “Lifestyle AIoT”

-Valuing at USD 4 billion ahead of its upcoming IPO
+Valued at USD 4 billion ahead of its upcoming IPO